MGEScan/mgescan/docs/source/nonltr.rst

 Options
 --------
-* hmmmsearch options e.g. -E 0.00001
+* hmmmsearch options
-  : reports sequences smaller than 0.00001 E-value threshold in output)
+  e.g. -E 0.00001 : reports sequences smaller than 0.00001 E-value threshold in output
+* URL of the profile files for RT and APE
+* EMBOSS transeq options

 Result